GBlanch/BeautifulSoup-and-Pyrthon-for-Web-Scraping/readme.md

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/f78f536b-8097-4a10-b1a4-80bb18116353)

-We next get rid of the NaN values.
-We confirm there are 3 amongst the origina dataframe, and after removing them, we confirm as well they are eliminated from the new declared dataframe `df1`:
+We next get rid of the `NaN` values.
+We confirm there are 3 amongst the original dataframe `df1`, and after removing these, we confirm as well they are eliminated from the new declared dataframe `df1`:

 ![image](https://github.com/GBlanch/BeautifulSoup-and-Python-for-Web-Scraping/assets/136500426/e6fdebe5-3805-4499-81a0-2caf8e14941f)